browserengineering/book/book/animations.md

             composited_layer.raster()
 ```

-And drawing them to the screen will be like this:
+And drawing them to the screen will be like this:[^draw-incorrect]

+[^draw-incorrect]: It's worth calling out once again that this is not
+correct in the presence of nested visual effects; see the Go Further section.
+I've left fixing the problem to an exercise.

 ``` {.python}
     def draw(self):